Second Life Avatar height

 8 feet 3 in 2.72 m Tallest man with gigantism ever lived

-*) For those just as confused about the Metric System as I am of the Imperial System; a meter is divided by 100, and these units are called centimetres.
-Therefore, when someone says they’re “175 (centimetres)” it also means “1.75 meters.”
+*) For those just as confused about the Metric System as I am about the Imperial System, a meter is divided by 100, and these units are called centimeters.
+Therefore, when someone says they’re “175 (centimeters),” it also means “1.75 meters.”

 How to edit (or create) a shape?

-Most shapes you get are editable, if not, the following cannot be done:
+Most shapes you get are editable; if not, the following cannot be done, but you can easily create a new shape and start from scratch for ANY avatar you’re wearing.

-To create a NEW shape based on this one, make a copy of your shape in your inventory, wear it and edit that, or make a small edit to the shape you’re wearing to activate the save as button, and then save it as something new.
-Now you can safely make tweaks to this shape without messing the original.
+To create a NEW shape based on the one you’re wearing, make a copy of your shape in your inventory, wear it, and edit that, or make a small edit to the shape you’re wearing to activate the save as button and then save it as something new.
+Now, you can safely make tweaks to this shape without messing with the original.
 Make sure you’re now wearing this new shape before making further edits.

-First, make sure your gender is appropriately set, usually it is but it’s not a given.
+First, make sure your gender is appropriately set, Usually it is, but it’s not a given.
 (Male is the one with an arrow: circle and an arrow – Field of vision narrow, constant source of sorrow, right?)
-If you have to change it, your shape will significantly change, so it’ll take some more time to fix, but you’ll notice some things not working right, such as automatic selection of gendered seats with AV-sitter.
+If you have to change it, your shape will significantly change, so it’ll take some more time to fix, but you’ll notice some things not working right, such as the automatic selection of gendered seats with AV-sitter.

-Now, right under the name of the shape, there is the Height-indicator.
-Notice that it does not show feet and inches, it shows fractions of feet.
-(The ‘left overs’ are ‘how many tenths of a foot’, not inches.)
-Therefore, to get the right height, you’ll have to first use the above chart to convert it to meters, or use this tool to convert feet and inches to just feet.
+Now, right under the name of the shape, there is the height indicator.
+Notice that it does not show feet and inches; it shows fractions of feet.
+(The ‘leftovers’ are ‘how many tenths of a foot,’ not inches.)
+Therefore, to get the right height, you’ll have first to use the above chart to convert it to meters or convert your height to meters in a way you’re used to.

 Body height – slide until it matches your goal height.